-Equity Definitions: For the purposes of this Transaction, the Definitions are amended as follows:
+Equity Definitions: For the purposes of this Transaction, the Equity Definitions are amended as follows:

 (A) A new Section 1.3A is added after Section 1.3:

 “Section 1.3A.
 Share Forward Transaction.
 “Share Forward Transaction” means an OTC equity forward transaction relating to a single share or other security.”